tep/zstash/docs/design.md

 is composed of a **namespace** and a **key**.

-* The **key** of a namespace path is the final path component (similar to a file's basename) while the **namespace** is composed of all preceeding components (like a directory name).
+* The **key** of a namespace path is the final path component (similar to a file's basename) while the **namespace** is composed of all preceding components (like a directory name).

 EXAMPLE: Given a namespace path of `/colors/background/CornflowerBlue` the namespace would be `/colors/background` with a key of `CornflowerBlue`.

-* zstash values may reference other items using an **item reference operator** composed of a namespace path wrapped with braces and preceeded by an equals sign. e.g. `={/some/namespace/path}`.
+* zstash values may reference other items using an **item reference operator** composed of a namespace path wrapped with braces and preceded by an equals sign. e.g. `={/some/namespace/path}`.

 * Namespace paths are evaluated under two, distinct cases: initial and